jpage13/futbol/README.md

  - We wanted to see determined statistics such as best and worst performances, best and worst coaches, most and least accurate teams, most and least tackles, etc.
  - Anything of value in terms of gathering information on a team to be able to gauge their performance was tracked and used.
  - The dataset was gathered using CSV files.
 Since the data set was so large, we broke down the CSV files into smaller ones to test bits of data rather than the entire thing.
 This helped as we weren't using the entire 5000 plus data points every time we wanted to test our methods.
+- 100% lines of coverage when using simple cov testing.
+This means every single line of code is tested and has passed its test.

 ### Goals